MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

-(2) Impact of the PCBAM module: To validate its effectiveness, we compared it with two other attention modules, CFN and CBAM.
-The experimental results, presented in Table \ref{tab: PCBAM-Comparative}, indicate that the PCBAM module outperforms the other two modules in constructing contextual information and capturing the local feature space, thereby effectively improving the model's detection accuracy.
+\textbf{(2) Impact of the PCBAM module:} To validate its effectiveness, we compared it with two other attention modules, CFN and CBAM.
+The empirical findings, presented in Table \ref{tab: PCBAM-Comparative}, indicate that the PCBAM module outperforms the other two modules in constructing contextual dependencies and capturing the local feature representations, thereby effectively enhancing the detection precision of the model.

-(3) Impact of the CAB module: To verify its effectiveness, we compared it with two other feature expression modules, the CCA and the FAM.
-The experimental results, shown in Table \ref{tab: cab-Comparative}, demonstrate that CAB outperforms the other two modules in aggregating information across different channels, enhancing the expression of critical features, and suppressing the interference of redundant features, thereby effectively improving the segmentation performance of the model.
+\textbf{(3) Impact of the CAB module.} To verify its effectiveness, we compared it with two other feature fusion modules, the CCA and the FAM.
+The experimental results, shown in Table \ref{tab: cab-Comparative}, demonstrate that CAB outperforms the other two modules in integrating essential representations by adaptively emphasizing key channels, strengthening informative content, and mitigating redundant interference, thus improving the model’s segmentation precision.